alihalim6/aux/README.md

 Web app for listening to Spotify together with others.
 Built with Nuxt.js, Spotify API, sockets.io, Vercel.

-App is in development.
+App is in still in development.

 liveonaux.com